What Is Surveying?

 Fiberglass sheets or paper with a backing of aluminum are used for high-precision works.

 Barometric leveling, trigonometric leveling, and spirit leveling are the three principal methods employed for leveling.

 Instruments used in spirit leveling are discussed below:

 It is used to provide a horizontal line of sight.
 A horizontal line can be established with the help of a level.
 It is the line perpendicular to the plumb line.

-Telescope, level tube, leveling head, and tripod are the main parts present in every level.
+The telescope, level tube, leveling head, and tripod are the main parts present on every level.

 Differential leveling, profile leveling, cross–sectioning, reciprocal leveling, and precise leveling are some of the methods of precise leveling that can be carried out by a level.

-Temporary adjustments or station adjustments are to be made each time the level is set up include setting up the level, leveling up and elimination of parallax.
+Temporary adjustments of station adjustments are to be made each time the level is set up including setting up the level, leveling up, and eliminating parallax.

 There are four types of levels:

-In this machine level, the telescope is carried on two vertical wye supports.
+At this machine level, the telescope is carried on two vertical wye supports.
 Wye supports are in the form of curved clips.
 The telescope can be rotated or removed by raising the wyes.
-By fixing the wyes, the movement of the telescope is restricted.
+By fixing the eyes, the movement of the telescope is restricted.